SolitudeSF/imageman/README.md

 Some things may or may not work correctly.

-Some example usage in tests.
+Check examples directory for short demonstration.

 ## Why
-To have some boilerplate for recreative programming with images.
+~~To have some boilerplate for recreational programming with images.~~ Manipulate.
+Images.

 ## Projects using imageman